ThatCoolCoder/spall/README.md

-# spall
+# Spall - A chip of the old block

+> (noun) A chip or splinter of stone

-Unremarkable JS framework for the benefit of my learning.
+Unremarkable JS framework for the benefit of my learning, is probably very similar to some other frameworks.
+I've build this before using a JS framework so that I'm not influenced by the design of others, although I have used C# Blazor extensively.
 Compiler is built in Rust.
-Very WIP;
+Very WIP.

 ## Misc notes: